Tangkhul people: Relationship with the Meiteis

 Haoreima, the Meitei goddess of tragic love and separation, was actually a deified person of the Tangkhul origin.
 She was a daughter of Khelemba, a Tangkhul chief of Chingdai village, and was married to Khamlangba, (Note: He is eponymous with Meitei God Khamlangba, because "Khamlangba" is a popular male given name in Kangleipak (Manipur).) a Tangkhul chief of Chingshong village.
 Despite marrying Khamlangba, she had a secret love affair with Meitei king Meidingu Tabungba, also called Tabung Saphaba (1359-1394 CE).
 However, the Meitei king had an untimely death, which shocked Lady Haoreima.
 Afterwards, she went to the Kanglei Pungmayol (in modern day Imphal).
 Later, she also died, following her lover's path and was eventually venerated as the Meitei goddess of tragic love and separation.

 She is also identified as goddess Ireima, an incarnation of goddess Panthoibi of the Meitei pantheon.

+Tangkhul Naga Long

+Tangkhul Naga Long, founded in 1929, is the apex body of the Tangkhul Naga community in Manipur.
+It is made up of chiefs and leaders of different Tangkhul villages.
+It represents Tangkhul aspirations and puts forward demands to the government on on behalf of the Tangkhul people.

+In 2022, its president Hopkinson A. Shimray resigned to enter electoral politics.
+Its current president is Sword Vashum.